Austin Car Accident Lawyer

 If a driver suffers more than $4,000 in medical expenses, sustains permanent disfigurement, or develops a disability that lasts for 60 days or more as the result of negligence, the injured driver has grounds for a personal injury lawsuit against the at-fault driver in Minnesota.

-The attorneys at Knutson + Casey in Austin, MN can help an injured driver handle insurance issues, maximize the value of an insurance claim, and explore additional legal options when insurance isn’t enough.
+The Austin personal injury attorneys at Knutson + Casey can help an injured driver handle insurance issues, maximize the value of an insurance claim, and explore additional legal options when insurance isn’t enough.
 Contact us today to schedule a free case evaluation and we can let you know how our firm can help.